Exercise Physiology Major

 You have options.

-- The exercise physiology track prepares you for a career as a corporate/community health and wellness specialist, cardiopulmonary rehabilitation professional or strength and conditioning specialist or for management in the health and fitness industry.
+- The exercise physiology track prepares you for a career as an exercise physiologist, cardiopulmonary rehabilitation professional, corporate/community health and wellness specialist, strength & conditioning specialist, or for management in the health and fitness industry.

-- The pre-professional track prepares you for graduate and professional education in such fields as physical therapy, medicine, physician assistant studies, occupational therapy, anatomy, kinesiology, exercise physiology, clinical and translational rehabilitation health science, pharmacy, and nursing.
+- The pre-professional track prepares you for graduate and professional education in such fields as physical therapy, occupational therapy, physician assistant studies, nursing, medicine, clinical exercise physiology, exercise and rehabilitation science, sports analytics, and public health.

 - The direct-admit PT track is for students who have been admitted to Marquette's doctoral degree program in physical therapy.

-- The M.S. degree track — our accelerated M.S. degree program — gives students the opportunity to begin course work in the clinical and translational health sciences program their senior year, meaning they complete a B.S. and M.S. in five years.
-Areas of study include community/corporate health and wellness; neuromuscular control of movement; pediatric and adult obesity; biomechanics; muscle fatigue; and pain.
+- The M.S. degree track — our accelerated M.S. degree program — gives students the opportunity to begin course work in the exercise and rehabilitation science program their senior year, meaning they complete a B.S. and M.S. in five years.
+Areas of study include community/corporate health and wellness, neuromuscular control of movement, pediatric and adult obesity, biomechanics, pain, and muscle physiology and fatigue.

 Professionally fit as a fiddle.